luechow-group/inPsights/docs/USER_MANUAL.md

 Clustering:
   PreClusterer:      # 1. spherical pre-clustering with the PreClusterer and a small radius of 0.01 a0
     radius: 0.01  # [a0]
-  DensityBasedClusterer:  # 2. density-based clustering with the DensityBasedClusterer and a radius of 0.2 a0
+  SingleLinkageClusterer:  # 2. single linkage clustering with the SingleLinkageClusterer and a radius of 0.2 a0
     radius: 0.2  # [a0]
 ```